 Branden: Jacksonville Japanese course instructor

-...communication skills, attention to detail, and creative initiative that I developed during my studies.
+...detail, and creative initiative that I developed during my studies.
 Having learned through past teaching experience that no two students think exactly alike, I facilitate learning by developing methods that cater to a student's personal learning style.
 I aim to make the learning experience feel less like a chore and more like an opportunity for self-improvement.
-Outside of tutoring, I indulge my addiction to crossword puzzles and enjoy foreign language studies...
+Outside of tutoring, I indulge my addiction to crossword puzzles and enjoy foreign language studies and practicing guitar in...

 Education & Certification